Enragedsaturday/raycast-canned-email-response/README.md

 ## ⚠️ Known Limitations
-- Apple Mail only.
+- macOS and Apple Mail only.
 Other mail apps aren’t supported.
-- Clipboard contents are overwritten during insertion and aren’t restored.
 - Import is replace-only (no merge).
 Duplicate detection is not performed.